United Services Community Action Agency assistance programs - The Community Action Agency of Greater Kansas City.

 Housing assistance may be available, when funding allows, as part of the CSBG (Community Service Block Grant).
 It is a key focus of non-profit United Services Community Action Agency / USCAA.
 Assistance is for those facing eviction or that may be currently homeless.
 What may be available includes funds for paying rent, security deposits, and clients can also take part in a case management approach to help gain self-sufficiency.

 Employment Assistance / Job Readiness is the name given to a workshop that can help people find a job in the greater Kansas City area.
-Both currently unemployed and so called under-employed low-income people may be able to get help in today’s challenging job market.
+Both currently unemployed and so called under-employed low-income people may be able to get help in today’s ever evolving job market.
 Get help in overcoming employment barriers and solutions, set career goals, get advice and support on completing an application and interview techniques, access databases of employers and more.

 Youth can enroll into the P.A.V.E. the Way (Project Assets and Values in Education) project.
 It is offered for low-income and poor young people.
 It will help them reach beyond their current circumstances and put themselves in a better position to succeed over the long term.
 There are different phases that help with personal development, work readiness, skill development, career options and also a Leadership Development Institute.
 They are created to help unite young people with adults who are interested in mentoring and providing support.